-bigpigeon.us webpage WW II - Japan > Philippines Liberated > Battle of Leyte Gulf, updated by RAC 11 Sep 2020.
+bigpigeon.us webpage WWII Japan > Philippines Liberated > Battle of Leyte Gulf, © 2025 by Robert A. Christiansen, updated by RAC 2 Jun 2025

-In response to the Leyte landing, the Japanese navy marshalled most of its remaining large warships.
-The resulting Battle of Leyte Gulf was a collection of naval engagements fought in the Philippine Islands area and lasting over several days.
-In sum, the Battle of Leyte Gulf may have been the largest naval battle in history.
+After the 20 October 1944 US landing on Leyte's east coast, the Imperial Japanese Navy marshaled most of its remaining large warships.
+The resulting Battle of Leyte Gulf was a collection of naval engagements fought near Leyte and Samar for several days.
+The Battle of Leyte Gulf may have been the largest naval battle in history.

 Much of the remaining Japanese Navy was destroyed in the Battle of Leyte Gulf.
-The webpage Philippines Naval Losses touches on subsequent naval combat during the liberation of the Philippines.
+The webpage Philippines Naval War touches on subsequent naval combat during the liberation of the Philippines.

 In a final attempt to destroy American forces, the Imperial Japanese Navy assembled most of its remaining combat-ready warships into the four groups as shown in red on the following map.